Wesselvdp/tershell/README.md

 ## How to use

-Just prepend any proces with `tershell` and it will work:
+Just prepend any proces with `tershell`

 ```bash
 tershell npm run dev